mjstraughan/CubingHistory/docs/Other Puzzles/FTO/FTOHistory.md

 ### David Pitcher

-On July 9, 2003 David Pitcher filed an application for the puzzle [9].
+On July 9, 2003, David Pitcher filed an application for the puzzle [9].
 According to the Twisty Puzzles Twistypedia, Pitcher developed a working version of the puzzle between 2001 and 2003 [10].
 Pitcher himself stated the same in a message to the Twisty Puzzles forum, saying that he created “the first working design for a face-turning octahedron” [11].
 However, the puzzle wasn't mass produced by Pitcher.
-Pitcher’s prototype may or may not have been the first physical face turning octahedron, depending on when Xie first created a prototype.
+Pitcher’s prototype may or may not have been the first physical face turning octahedron, depending on when Xie Zongliang first created a prototype.

 ![](img/Hardware/Pitcher.png)